MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mail-flow-insights-v2.md

   - The user will only have read-only permission to the mail flow dashboard.

-  - The user won't have access to the Office 365 admin portal.
+  - The user won't have access to the Microsoft 365 admin center.

-For more information about the global administrator role, see [About Office 365 admin roles](https://docs.microsoft.com/office365/admin/add-users/about-admin-roles).
+For more information about the global administrator role, see [About Microsoft 365 admin roles](https://docs.microsoft.com/office365/admin/add-users/about-admin-roles).

 For information on assigning Security & Compliance Center roles to users, see [Give users access to the Security & Compliance Center](grant-access-to-the-security-and-compliance-center.md).